-America’s Biopharmaceutical Companies invested more than $90 billion in 2016 in the search for new treatments and cures.
+America’s Biopharmaceutical Companies invested $71.4 billion in 2017 in the search for new treatments and cures.
 To be eligible for membership in our association, companies must invest at least $200 million and 10 percent of sales, on a three-year global average, in R&D. Most member companies far exceed this threshold.

 The work of thousands saves the lives of millions.

 We champion moving to a health care system based on real value for patients.
 As part of our broader public policy agenda, biopharmaceutical companies are partnering with insurers to develop innovative and flexible ways to pay for medicines that focus on better results for patients, lower out-of-pocket costs and enable patients to access the right treatments their first time.
 These new partnerships, as well as the latest payment models, are critical to the success of our mission.